selfmail/selfmail/README.md

 # Selfmail

 Selfmail is a self-hosted email service.
 This is the offical repository for the project.
 It's including the backend, frontend, auth and more.
-You can find the documentation [here](https://selfmail.dev/).
+You can find the developer documentation [here](https://selfmail.dev/).

 ## Environment Variables